 Shaped by powerful hurricanes, it’s rich in biodiversity and bursting with natural beauty from swamp to sea.
-Spend at least one night in Beaumont to experience its wild side.
 I did this one-night swamp to sea adventure with my friend Adeina.
 We were amazed by the variety of landscapes in the southeast corner of Texas.

 Swamp Start: Paddling the Big Thicket’s Cooks Lake to Scatterman Trail

-We spent an afternoon in the Big Thicket National Preserve.
+Make Big Thicket National Preserve your first stop.
 Gerald Cerda of Big Thicket Outfitters took us on a 4.8-mile paddle along the Cooks Lake to Scatterman Paddling Trail.
 It’s considered one of the best kayak routes in Texas.

 Launching into the Neches River near the Saltwater Barrier, we glided into Pine Island Bayou, surrounded by tupelo and bald cypress trees draped in Spanish moss.
 We paused at the ancient “Madonna Tree,” believed to be over 900 years old.

 As we paddled toward Scatterman Lake, Gerald said “I’m sharing a passion.”
-It truly shows.
-He’s been guiding paddlers here for years, helping them discover this hidden gem of East Texas.
-As we went farther into the swamp with sunlight filtering through the canopy, it’s easy to see why Big Thicket is sometimes called the “Amazon of Texas.”
+He’s been guiding paddlers here for years.
+Farther into the swamp, sunlight is filtered through the canopy making it easy to see why Big Thicket is sometimes called the “Amazon of Texas.”

 Sea Shift: From the Big Thicket to the Gulf at Sea Rim State Park

 A few miles down the road, McFaddin Beach and McFaddin National Wildlife Refuge cover 58,861 acres.
-McFaddin is the largest remaining freshwater marsh on the Texas coast and a key site on the Great Texas Coastal Birding Trail.
-It’s perfect for spotting herons, roseate spoonbills, and even migrating raptors.
+McFaddin is the largest remaining freshwater marsh on the Texas coast.
+It’s a key site on the Great Texas Coastal Birding Trail and perfect for spotting herons, roseate spoonbills, and even migrating raptors.

 Spend the Night: Convenient Stay Near Cattail Marsh

-With the sun setting, we made our way back to Beaumont for the night.
-After navigating refinery-lined highways (rush hour in oil country is real), we checked into the Holiday Inn & Suites Beaumont – Plaza I-10 and Walden for a comfortable and convenient stay on our swamp to sea itinerary.
+With the sun setting, make your way back to Beaumont for the night.
+After navigating refinery-lined highways (rush hour in oil country is real), check into the Holiday Inn & Suites Beaumont – Plaza I-10 and Walden for a comfortable and convenient stay on a swamp to sea itinerary.

-Just a few minutes from Cattail Marsh and Tyrrell Park, the hotel gave us easy access to early-morning birdwatching at sunrise in the wetlands.
+Just a few minutes from Cattail Marsh and Tyrrell Park, the hotel gives easy access to early-morning birdwatching at sunrise in the wetlands.

 Spectacular Sunrise: Birding Bliss at Cattail Marsh